-- 1. Be sure to fuel in a well-lit area.
-It's hard to see gasoline spills if lighting is poor or in the dark. - 2.
-Remove the gas fill cover. - 3.
-Insert the fuel supply nozzle, keeping it in contact with the fuel fill plate to guard against static-produced sparks. - 4.
-When using a portable gas tank insert the fuel supply nozzle, putting it in contact with the fill pipe before the flow of fuel is begun, and this contact should be maintained continuously until fuel flow has stopped.
-There is a serious hazard posed by static discharge unless this practice is observed. - 5.
-Stand away from the fuel tank vent and gas fill during fueling.
-Fuel may splash back, irritate eyes, and/or create a fire hazard. - 6.
-Avoid spilling gasoline.
+- Be sure to fuel in a well-lit area.
+It's hard to see gasoline spills if lighting is poor or in the dark. - Remove the gas fill cover. - Insert the fuel supply nozzle, keeping it in contact with the fuel fill plate to guard against static-produced sparks. - When using a portable gas tank insert the fuel supply nozzle, putting it in contact with the fill pipe before the flow of fuel is begun, and this contact should be maintained continuously until fuel flow has stopped.
+There is a serious hazard posed by static discharge unless this practice is observed. - DO NOT turn the nozzle upside down during any refuelling event in boats or other motor vehicles - the automatic shut-off sensor in the nozzle may not be in contact with the rising fuel in the fillpipe and may result in spills producing a hazardous condition - Stand away from the fuel tank vent and gas fill during fuelling.
+Fuel may splash back, irritate eyes, and/or create a fire hazard. - Avoid spilling gasoline.
 It can harm the environment.
-Wipe up any excess fuel immediately. - 7.
-After pumping approximately 10 gallons of fuel into the fuel tank, inspect the engine and fuel tank area for any signs of leakage.
-If no leaks or other problems are detected, resume fueling. - 8.
-Allow space at the top of the tank for thermal expansion.
+Wipe up any excess fuel immediately. - Avoid overfilling - Nozzle must be attended at all times.

+- No smoking - After pumping approximately 10 gallons of fuel into the fuel tank, inspect the engine and fuel tank area for any signs of leakage.
+If no leaks or other problems are detected, resume fuelling. - Allow space at the top of the tank for thermal expansion. - If fuel cannot be pumped in at a reasonable rate, check for fuel vent blockage or a kink in the line.

 Note: You may not be able to fill the tank to 100% of its dry-rated capacity.
 The boat's floating attitude, which affects the position of the fuel tank and its vent, may limit the amount of fuel the tank will hold.
-If fuel flows out the tank vent, stop fueling immediately.
+If fuel flows out the tank vent, stop fuelling immediately.
 The tank is as full as possible under current conditions.